Orillusion/orillusion-web/docs/guide/animation/skeleton.md

 <<< @/public/demos/animation/animationSingleMix.ts

 ## Animation Event
-You can add an event point to the `clip` through the `addEvent` method on `SkeletonAnimationClip`, which takes two parameters, the first is the time name, and the second is the trigger time (seconds).
+You can add an event point to the `clip` through the `addEvent` method on `SkeletonAnimationClip`, which takes two parameters, the first is the event name, and the second is the trigger time (seconds).
 When the `clip` animation plays to the specified time, the event will be triggered:
 ```ts
 // Get the clip with the specified name
 const runClip = animation.getAnimationClip("Run");